weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Create_Hygiene_Filters.md

 4. In the list of spam filters, the **Default** filter is already selected by default.
 Select the **pencil (edit)** icon in the menu bar that appears above the filter list to edit this Default filter.

-5. In the **Default** window, in the left-hand pane, select **spam and bulk actions**.
+5. In the **Default** window, in the left-hand pane, select **spam and bulk actions**. <br/>

-‎**Note:** In this section you will be presented a variety of options on how you would like spam to be handled and what rating will be triggered depending on the severity of the spam.
+	**Note:** In this section you will be presented a variety of options on how you would like spam to be handled and what rating will be triggered depending on the severity of the spam.

 6. In the **spam and bulk actions** section, make the following selections: